 Also this year, they filmed six kilometres worth of second-hand kids’ outfits arranged on a Dorset beach and set it to the sound of Bach, in order to get people to “grasp … the number of children killed in Gaza”.
 (An earlier idea, thankfully rejected, involved “thousands of funeral shrouds”.)
 In other words: if you like your morality tales childishly uncomplicated, prefer the literal over the symbolic, and don’t mind pedestrian visuals that rely heavily on scale for impact, then this is undoubtedly the art collective you deserve.

-I have no doubt that all this feels cathartic and noble for participants, but does any of it actually work?
+I am sure that all this feels cathartic and noble for participants, but does any of it actually work?
 Could such clankingly heavy-handed treatments ever initiate a real moral reckoning for a corrupt politician or institution?
 It seems scarcely credible.
 In both of the Led By Donkeys books, virality alone is frequently taken as meaningful proof of impact, but this is unconvincing: feral squirrels in train carriages also go viral, after all.

 At other points, the authors do their best to suggest they are making a difference, but only by blurring the lines between contiguity and causation, giving us sentences such as: “A week after this intervention, Abramovich was finally subjected to UK sanctions”; “A week later, the Met opened an investigation into 12 Downing Street parties”; “and “Two weeks later, Sunak called the election”.
 Coincidences?
 I think probably, yes; or else the real causal relation goes in the other direction, with the four cannily sensing which way the tide was already flowing before launching.